lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 ```

 For the verification of the multi-node case, you can use as a test
-file the python-code from the previous part (with verification of the installation).
+file the Python code from the previous part (with verification of the installation).